 Government Budget Value in Canada averaged -1863.42 CAD Million from 1985 until 2022, reaching an all time high of 5770.00 CAD Million in February of 2005 and a record low of -43932.00 CAD Million in May of 2020.
 This page provides - Canada Government Budget Value - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Government Budget Value - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Government Budget Value in Canada is expected to be 1000.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Government Budget Value in Canada to stand at -15000.00 in 12 months time.
-In the long-term, the Canada Government Budget Value is projected to trend around 1500.00 CAD Million in 2022, according to our econometric models.
+Government Budget Value in Canada is expected to be 237.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Government Budget Value is projected to trend around 2966.00 CAD Million in 2024 and 2833.00 CAD Million in 2025, according to our econometric models.